igoramadas/dedupr/README.md

 ### hashSize *`-s`*

-How much of the contents of each file should be used for the hashing algorithm?
-By default it only considers the first 20MB of a file, which is a quite conservative value.
+How many bytes should be hashed from the beginning and the end of each file?
+By default it only considers the first and last 2MB of a file, which should be safe enough for the vast majority of cases.

 ### hashAlgorithm *`-h`*